yuvalmGS/gigaspaces-wiki-jekyll/sbp/excel-space-viewer.markdown

 {% tip %}
-**Summary:** {excerpt}The Excel space viewer allows you to create customized views of data for spaces running in your network.{excerpt}
+**Summary:** {% excerpt %}The Excel space viewer allows you to create customized views of data for spaces running in your network.{% endexcerpt %}
 **Author**: Pini Cohen, GigaSpaces
 **Recently tested with GigaSpaces version**: GigaSpaces 6.5 GA (build 2352) **Contents:**